elmahio/documentation/docs/logging-to-elmah-io-from-sitefinity.md

-﻿# Logging from Sitefinity
+# Logging from Sitefinity

 Sitefinity is a CMS from Telerik, implemented on top of ASP.NET.
 Like other content management systems build on top of ASP.NET, ELMAH is supported out of the box.

-To install elmah.io in a Sitefinity website, start by opening the website in Visual Studio by selecting _File | Open Web Site..._ and navigate to the Sitefinity projects folder (something similar to this: `C:\Program Files (x86)\Telerik\Sitefinity\Projects\Default`).
+To install elmah.io in a Sitefinity web-site, start by opening the web-site in Visual Studio by selecting _File | Open Web Site..._ and navigate to the Sitefinity projects folder (something similar to this: `C:\Program Files (x86)\Telerik\Sitefinity\Projects\Default`).

 Right click the web site and install the elmah.io NuGet package or install it through Package Manager Console: